IceOnFire/nomz/README.md

 Not really.
 Noms are a little different:

 - Noms have no way to be changed in "real-world" currency.
 They only exist in the nom world.
 - Their value is fixed and will never be subject to inflation: the nom currency is related to energy, and one nom corresponds exactly to 1000 kcal (equivalent to a hearty meal).
-This does not mean you pay a meal its equivalent in calories: plesae read on.
+This does not mean you pay a meal its equivalent in calories though: please read on.
 - There are no banks or miners that coin new currency: every new person that joins this economy causes the economy itself to grow.
 - Noms can have only positive integer values: there is no debit of noms and no rounding profits.
 - Noms cannot be exchanged, traded or donated.
 If you have zero noms, the only thing you can do to gather some is to do some work.